ajmssc/bottle-www/README.md

 Browse to http://yourserver:8080/hello/test

 ## TODO:
-Edit the code and add templates to do your API
+Edit the code and add your templates to do your API